noaione/yuusha-shoukan-ln/sources/v07/chapter5.md

 [Well, you see, Sister Funf is one of the most beloved members of our family.]

-I really only introduced myself to Funf-sasn, so I didn’t know much about her personality, but from the way Acht speaks, she seems to be a very popular person within the family.
+I really only introduced myself to Funf-san, so I didn’t know much about her personality, but from the way Acht speaks, she seems to be a very popular person within the family.